 -Karl Widerquist, Hey Cafe, New Orleans Louisiana, February 7, 2020 (with parts writted earlier and in other places).
 Updated February 9, 2020

-AUTHOR’s NOTE: This article makes no attempt to comprehensively over the UBI movement.
+AUTHOR’S NOTE: This article makes no attempt to comprehensively cover the UBI movement.
 It’s the view from my perspective.
 It’s about the small slice of the enormous UBI movement that I’ve interacted with most closely.
 My apologies to the hundreds of dedicated people whose names just didn’t happen to come up.

 That’s me giving my talk at the UBI March in the New York.